joshuaminwookang/WilliamsMaterials/README.md

 Welcome!

-This repository serves the purpose of storing and maintianing MATLAB code for research at Williams College Materials Physics Lab (Prof. Jensen).
+This repository is a place for storing and maintianing MATLAB code for research at the Williams College Materials Physics Lab (Prof. Jensen).

 Visit the lab website at:
 https://sites.williams.edu/materials/